 When asked by Tyler Durden “if you could be either God’s worst enemy or nothing, which would you choose?” they respond by making themselves the enemy.

 An article like this one is usually supposed to end with some recommendations of how to remedy the stated problems.
 Maybe if we all somehow realize what’s happening to us as individuals and as a civilization that we’ll cease trying to control everything, stop and smell the roses, and cure ourselves of the epidemics of anxiety, depression, and loneliness.
 I don’t think such an awakening is likely.
-Our ambition to cease control over our environment is as human as our desire to eat and procreate.
+Our ambition to seize control over our environment is as human as our desire to eat and procreate.
 And even if such insight ever arose, it would likely become just another brand-savvy fad that could be commoditized and marketed to us as a self-help regimen like meditation and mindfulness.

 In an article I published on Quillette, I discussed what I call pleasurable beliefs.
 Our need to feel mastery over our environment fits into this thesis.
 Acquiring this mastery is tantamount to turning our world into a Nozickian experience machine, where we can jump from one pleasurable subjective state to another.
 We seek to control our own identity in the same way that we desire control over our physical and social environments.